 Shortage of ambulances and staff

-Based on Freedom of Information requests, CUPE found that while call volumes are increasing steadily, scheduled hours for ambulances are not keeping pace with demand.
-Ambulances are often taken off the road due to understaffing, as regional services are unable to recruit and retain enough paramedics.
+CUPE’s Freedom of Information requests reveal that while call volumes are rising steadily, scheduled ambulance hours are not keeping pace.
+Ambulances are regularly taken off the road due to understaffing, as regional services struggle to recruit and retain paramedics.

-The primary issue is underfunding by both the provincial and municipal governments, which have compromised care for patients who require emergency medical services.
+The root cause is chronic underfunding by both provincial and municipal governments—compromising care for the patients who need it most.

 SOLUTION: